 Members of the TA Rapporteur Group:

-The conference language is English and simultaneous translation in and from German will be available.
+The conference language was in German and English and simultaneous translation was available.

 Keynote: We shape our world, thereafter it shapes us